 The U.S. president is an unreliable ally for the Jewish state

-ed note–as we like to say here from time to time (and particularly to all the ‘eks-purts’ out there who have concluded that Trump is ‘owned by the Jews’ based upon very superficial criteria that, just as the author here makes clear–was done in order to grease the political skids for DJT in accomplishing bigger goals, including his ‘ultimate peace deal’) PAY NO MIND WHATSOEVER to glaringly important pieces such a this, written by someone who has earned his bread and butter over the decades as a foreign policy expert and who by virtue of such experience might know a thing or two about how the big political game works.
+ed note–as we like to say here from time to time (and particularly to all the ‘eks-purts’ out there who have concluded that Trump is ‘owned by the Jews’ based upon very superficial criteria that, just as the author here makes clear, was done in order to grease the political skids for DJT in accomplishing bigger goals, including his ‘ultimate peace deal’) PAY NO MIND WHATSOEVER to glaringly important pieces such a this, written by someone who has earned his bread and butter over the decades as a foreign policy expert and who by virtue of such experience might know a thing or two about how the big political game works.

 A few takeaways worth considering–

 ‘While Trump’s policies have been popular in Israel, his record is far less “pro-Israel” than it appears at the merely superficial level.
-In particular, his support for Israeli territorial ambitions has obscured another, far less favorable legacy on Israel he will leave behind: The degree to which he has ignored and even undermined Israeli security.
-When contemplating U.S. action (or inaction) in the Middle East, Trump has time and again proved indifferent, even callous, towards Israeli concerns, and this pattern of neglect toward Israel’s security is causing consternation in Jerusalem, as can be seen in criticism by the Israeli defense establishment following two incidents over the last year.’
+In particular, his support for Israeli territorial ambitions has obscured another, far less favorable legacy on Israel that he will leave behind: The degree to which he has ignored and even undermined Israeli security.
+When contemplating U.S. action (or inaction) in the Middle East, Trump has time and again proved indifferent, even callous, towards Israeli concerns, and this pattern of neglect toward Israel’s security is causing consternation in Jerusalem, as can be seen in criticism by the Israeli defense establishment following two incidents over the last year…’

 as well as–

 ‘Trump is developing a reputation within Israel’s security establishment as an unreliable ally.
-Amiram Levin, the former commander of the Israeli military’s Northern Command, has complained that “Israeli policy is based on the false assumption that Trump is the great friend,” adding that “as long as Trump is in power, Israel has no one to rely on.”
-Even Michael Oren, the former Israeli ambassador to the United States who has repeatedly criticized President Barack Obama in racist terms, has been forced to acknowledge that whereas Obama reportedly pledged to intervene “if Israel ever got into a serious war,” he does not “think that Israel can bank on that today.’
+Amiram Levin, the former commander of the Israeli military’s Northern Command, has complained that “Israeli policy is based upon the false assumption that Trump is the great friend,” adding that “as long as Trump is in power, Israel has no one to rely on.”
+Even Michael Oren, the former Israeli ambassador to the United States who has repeatedly criticized President Barack Obama in racist terms, has been forced to acknowledge that whereas Obama reportedly pledged to intervene “if Israel ever got into a serious war,” he does not think that Israel can ‘bank on that today.’

 as well as–

 ‘Ultimately, the president is not really pro-Israel—he’s pro-Trump.
-The difference between the two will eventually assert itself one way or the other, but Americans who truly care about Israel should hope it becomes apparent before the 2020 presidential election.’
+The difference between the two will eventually assert itself one way or the other, but Americans who truly care about Israel should hope it becomes apparent before the 2020 presidential election.

 But hey, why waste a lot of valuable time reading something as important as this when all you gotta do in figgerin’ in all out is look at this–